jessie-meilyanti/DevJ3ssie/README.md

 - 👋 Hi, I’m @DevJ3ssie ^^
 - 👀 I’m interested to become a Software Engineer, God willing:)
 - 🌱 I’m currently learning the basics, I'm a newbie:3
-- 💞️ I’m looking to collaborate on anything and anywehre!
+- 💞️ I’m looking to collaborate on anything and anywhere!
 - 📫 How to reach me? here~
 - 😄 Pronouns: she, her, xx chromosome XD
 - ⚡ Fun fact: I like learning new things, love natures and broccoli<3